phpagil/amplify-to-do-list/README.md

 ### Adding a task

 1. A user can add a task by filling in the input box and clicking the add button.
-1. An error message box appears if the user enters an empty string and clicking the add button.
+1. An error message box appears if the user enters an empty string and clicks the add button.

 ### Editing a task

 1. A user can edit an existing task by clicking the pencil icon and editing to input box before clicking the save button.
-1. An error message box appears if the user enters an empty string and clicking the save button.
+1. An error message box appears if the user enters an empty string and clicks the save button.

 ### Checking off a task